$N$-player games and mean-field games with smooth dependence on past absorptions: Existence of solutions of the mean-field game

-Finally, to characterize the limit points of $(\Theta^n)_{n\in\N}$, we associate to each approximating MFG($n$) and limit MFG a martingale problem, henceforth RM($n$) and RM respectively.
-Then, we show that limit points $\Theta$ are solutions of RM.
+By the previous lemma, we can assume without loss of generality that the original sequence $(\Theta^n)_{n \in \N}$ converges to some limit measure $\Theta$ in $\mathcal P_1 (\X \times \V)$.
+In order to characterize the limit point $\Theta$, we associate to each approximating MFG($n$) and to the limit MFG a (relaxed) martingale problem, henceforth RM($n$) and RM, respectively.
+Then, we show that $\Theta$ is also a solution of RM.
+We will use the notation $Dg$ and $D^2 g$ for the gradient and the Hessian of a smooth function $g: \R^d \to \R$, while $\textrm{Tr}[A]$ denote the trace of a square matrix $A$.
+Notice that in the following definition we have used the repameterization $b$ of the drift $\bar b$.